terrelsa13/MUMC/README.md

+Some links for v5 may be broken until ```MUMC_4v``` is moved to its own branch and v5 is moved to the ```MUMC-Latest``` branch.

 # Multi-User Media Cleaner
-Multi-User Media Cleaner aka MUMC (pronounced Mew-Mick) will query your Emby/Jellyfin server for the movies, tv episodes, audio tracks, and audiobooks in your libraries and delete media items you no longer want taking up disk space.
+Multi-User Media Cleaner aka MUMC (pronounced Mew-Mick) will query your Emby/Jellyfin server for the movies, tv episodes, audio tracks, and audiobooks in your libraries then delete media items you no longer want taking up disk space.

 # Cool!
 How Do I Use This?
 Check out the **MUMC [WIKI](https://github.com/terrelsa13/MUMC/wiki)**! **WIP**